 Below are descriptions of our employment agreements and offer letter agreements with our named executive officers.
-The agreements generally provide for at-will employment and set forth the named executive officer's initial base salary and eligibility for employee benefits.
+The agreements generally provide for at-will employment and set forth the named executive officer's initial base salary, eligibility for employee benefits and, in the case of Messrs.
+Vashist and Sevalia, severance benefits upon a qualifying termination of employment.
 Furthermore, each of our named executive officers has executed a form of our standard proprietary information and inventions assignment agreement.